Fostering a Love of the Land Since 1996

 Save the Dates: Come to any or all of these special Silver Anniversary outings and volunteer workdays:

-- Wednesday, July 21: The Story Booth will be at Owl Camp
+- Wednesday, July 21: Story Booth goes to Owl Camp

-- Thursday, July 22: Volunteer Community Stewardship Workday
+- Thursday, July 22: Volunteer Stewardship Workday at the Grove of Old Trees

 - Saturday, Sept 11: Harvest Festival at Bayer Farm

-- October: Stay tuned – our 25th Anniversary Virtual Community Celebration is in the works for fall 2021!
+- October: Stay tuned – our 25th Anniversary Video Premiere is in the works!
 We’ll share more info soon – here, in our eBlasts, and on Social Media.

 Share your LandPaths memories: Use the hashtags #LandPaths25 and #IbelongwithLandPaths on Facebook, Instagram, and TikTok to share photos and memories.
 Tag @LandPaths and you might be selected to be reposted to thousands of friends and followers!